Are you a perfectionist?

 Here are the short-term perks of being a perfectionist:

-- protects you from the pain of criticism
+- protects you from criticism

 - makes you look hardworking, put-together and successful, thus…